phenopackets/phenopacket-schema/docs/file.rst

     * - description
       - string
       - optional
-      - arbitrary description of the file
+      - Arbitrary description of the file
     * - hts_format
       - :ref:`rsthtsformat`
       - required
-      - VCF
+      - Indicates the format of the HTS file
     * - genome_assembly
       - string
       - required